dot-cafe/beam.cafe/.github/CONTRIBUTING.md

 You'll need to clone / fork both [beam.cafe](https://github.com/dot-cafe/beam.cafe) (the frontend) and [beam.cafe.backend](https://github.com/dot-cafe/beam.cafe.backend), install them on your local machine and start both dev-servers with `npm run dev`.

+Your local beam.cafe can be found on [localhost:3000](http://localhost:3000).

 **The master branch is always the production branch!**

 ### Issue checklist